 Circulation of Library Materials

 Circulation privileges are extended to University of Utah faculty, staff and students, faculty and students of Utah Academic Library Consortium (UALC) member institutions, members of the judiciary and bar and their authorized employees, and paid permit users.
-Users must have a current University of Utah ID, or a UALC member college ID, or a Utah Bar membership card, or library permit to check out materials.
-All library users must register at the circulation desk before borrowing materials.
-Changes of address or other borrower information should be reported to the circulation desk.
+Users must have a current University of Utah ID, a UALC member college ID, a Utah Bar membership card, or library permit to check out materials.
+Changes of address or other borrower information should be reported to Circulation.
 Lost or stolen ID cards or library permits should be reported immediately.
 Fines over $50.00 will result in a suspension of borrowing privileges.

 For the Public:

 All books used but not checked out SHOULD NOT be reshelved.
-Please leave unwanted materials on tables, book carts marked for library returns, or brought to the service desks on levels one and two.
+Please leave unwanted materials on tables or bring them to the service desks on levels one and two.
 There are also mobile book return carts located on levels four and five.

 Books periodicals, and documents: